How to eat healthier on Thanksgiving

 What about Thanksgiving desserts?

-When it comes to choosing desserts, you should stick with either pumpkin pie or apple crisp.
-One serving of pumpkin pie contains a reasonable 323 calories and 13 grams of fat, whereas one serving of apple crisp only has 228 calories and 5 grams of fat per half-cup serving.
-Whatever you do, steer clear of pecan pie -- one slice has around a whopping 500 calories and 27 grams of fat.
+When choosing desserts, stick with either pumpkin pie or apple crisp.
+One serving of pumpkin pie contains a reasonable 323 calories and 13 grams of fat, and a serving of apple crisp only has 228 calories and 5 grams of fat per half-cup serving.
+One Thanksgiving classic you may want to skip?
+Pecan pie has a whopping 500 calories and 27 grams of fat per slice.